Skip To Main Content

 African Cultural Experience Drum with hand

-Our World Music & Art residency program gives our students an exciting and transformative exploration of the drumming, songs, crafts and art from West Africa.
-Students will discover the various cultures represented in class and representing the various cultures throughout the class room space.The goal of the program is to enrich the lives of our students by creating a flourishing cultural art program that emphasizes diversity, and responsible world citizenship.
+Our World Music & Art residency program gives our students an exciting and transformative exploration of drumming, songs, crafts, and art from West Africa.
+Students will discover the various cultures represented in class and represent the various cultures throughout the classroom space.
+The program aims to enrich our students' lives by creating a flourishing cultural art program emphasizing diversity and responsible world citizenship.
 By exposing students to various cultures, we aim to broaden their understanding of our others and embrace a life of empowerment and critical thinking.

 Steel pans

-Steel Pan Program Coming Soon!
+Steel Pan Program Coming This Fall!